endeavorcomm/netsapiens-backup/README.md

 * gsutil configuration.
 Can be completed via `gcloud init`

 ## Usage
-The script takes up to 9 parameters.
-You can specify anywhere from 1 to 6, depending on your needs.

 Options: `audiofiles`, `conference`, `core`, `cdr`, `cdr2`, `cdr2last`, `messaging`, `ndp`, `ndpfiles`, `recording`